smongu7/Plotly/README.md

 - manipulate numbers using JavaScript's math library
 - use event handlers to add interactivity to visualized data
 - enhance visualizations using interactivity
+- deploy an interactive chart to GitHub Pages